couchbase-examples/golang-quickstart/README.md

 ### Running The Tests

-To run the standard integration tests, use the following commands:
+To run the standard integration tests, use the following commands from the src directory:

 ```bash
 cd test